urbit/vere/CONTRIBUTING.md

 ## Workflow

-Before beginning any unit of work, you should have ensure you have an issue detailing the scope of the work.
+Before beginning any unit of work, you should ensure you have a GitHub issue detailing the scope of the work.
 This could be an issue someone else filed and has been assigned to you (or you've assigned to yourself) or a new issue you filed specifically for this unit of work.
 As much as possible, discussion of the